 Root Cause Analysis is a systematic approach to determining and identifying the Root Cause of the problem.
 We can use 7 QC tools to find the root cause of the problem.

-- Use the Brainstorm and Cause and Effect diagram to identify all possible potential causes related to your problem.
+- Use the Brainstorm and Cause and Effect diagrams to identify all possible potential causes related to your problem.

 - Verify/ Validate the identified potential causes.